 ARB submitted, and DOF approved, the three-part structure for this Program (based on the initial Guidelines) in February 2008.
-The approved structure is available on the Program website at http://www.arb.ca.gov/gmbond.
+The approved structure is available on <a href="mailto:the-program-the-program-th-part-of-part-

 SB 77:

 - Called on ARB to move quickly-without sacrificing accountability-to provide relief for the individuals who reside along California's busy trade corridors. - Directed ARB to ensure funding is allocated consistent with the accountability safeguards in Executive Order S-02-07. - Charged ARB to develop Guidelines that make sense, reduce bureaucratic red tape, simplify and expedite project application and award procedures, and ensure projects are completed in record time. - Called on local agencies to work closely with ARB to be prepared to submit applications for funding as soon as possible.